Lieutenant Colonel A. T. Thomson, D.S.O., M.C. †

 He was wounded in April 1915 and could not return to the trenches until October.
 After rejoining the 10th, he distinguished himself in the field and earned a promotion to captain.
 He won the Military Cross at Hill 60 in June 1916 and the Distinguished Service Order in October.

 By June 1917, he was attached to the 4th Battalion, having succeeded Lieutenant Colonel William Rae.
 According to Lieutenant James Henry Pedley, in contrast to the 4th’s former commander, Thomson was “a man of totally different type, who had been the idol of the battalion adored alike by officers and men, and whose death in the line had plunged the unit in grief.”

 Thomson remained in command until he was shot and instantly killed by an enemy sniper on 19 November 1917.
-His brother, Lieutenant D. C. Thomson had been killed just two months earlier.
 The 4th Battalion war diary noted that numerous senior officers attended the funeral including Generals Currie, Macdonnell and Griesbach “and many other of his rank showing the esteem in which Col. Thomson was held.”